agrafix/homepage/_posts/2016-05-27-parser-combinators.md

              Right val -> runParser (next val) leftOver
 {% endhighlight %}

-With all those abstract concepts implemented, we are ready to write concrete parsers.
+With all those abstract concepts implemented we are ready to write concrete parsers.
 Let's start out by writing a parser that reads input until the predicate on each subsequent character fails:

 {% highlight haskell %}
 satisfy :: (Char -> Bool) -> Parser T.Text